 Baby Back Ribs are by far the most popular in the U.S. Contrary to popular belief, they do not come from 'baby pigs.'
 In fact, the age of the animal has little to nothing to do with the naming but rather where the slab of meat is located on the backbone.
 Baby Back Ribs are located high up on the hog's backbone, surrounded by connective tissues.
 You'll find that Baby Back Ribs tend to be shorter, more tender, and considerably leaner than Spare Ribs.

 Buying Process: Deciding which type of ribs to cook is completely up to you and we'd be much more comfortable having you try all three before listening to some glorified rib competition winner from the 1980s.
+Typically St. Louis and Spare Ribs are cheaper than Baby Back Ribs.
 So, have a little fun with it-gather friends or family and try a blind taste test of the three!